Seeds and Seed Oils For Skin & Overall Health

 Flaxseed oil is high in ALA omega-3 fatty acids, which have been associated with numerous health benefits.

 Studies say that supplementing with flaxseed oil could help improve skin smoothness and hydration, while also treating certain skin conditions like dermatitis.
+It’s also great as an alternative to any nose filler – more natural and a less harmful approach to skin care.

 Flaxseed oil can be used in place of other types of oil, added to smoothies and shakes or applied directly to the skin and hair.
+Use hair mask amazon as a styling product to smooth your hair and tone down frizz.
+It can also protect your hair from heat styling.

 This polyunsaturated fat is loaded with healthy omega-3’s, an essential fatty acid also known as alpha-linolenic acid that has been found to improve your heart health (dialing back cholesterol and blood pressure levels), help treat rheumatoid arthritis, and reduce inflammation throughout the body.
 Flaxseed oil for skin acts as an age-busting anti-inflammatory as well, in addition to helping the skin maintain its protective and plumping lipid levels and seal in moisture, leading to dramatically improved hydration.